-Community of Interest Advisory Panel
+Community of Interest Panel

-In each jurisdiction where TSM is adopted by the national mining association, there is a requirement to establish a national, multi-interest advisory body.
-In the Canadian context, this body is called the Community of Interest Advisory Panel (commonly referred to as "the COI Panel").
+In each jurisdiction where TSM is adopted by the national mining association, there is a requirement to establish a national COI Panel.

+In the Canadian context, the COI Panel equally shaures governance responsibility for TSM with the MAC Board of Directors.

-This independent advisory body is comprised of individuals from Indigenous groups, local communities, mining communities, non-governmental organizations, and organized labour, among others.
+This independent body is comprised of individuals from Indigenous groups, local communities, mining communities, non-governmental organizations, and organized labour, among others.
 Industry representatives participate in the Panel on an exofficio basis.